 Make sure you include at least one rest day between each day of training.
 Some weeks you’ll be bench pressing and deadlifting twice, and other weeks will have you mostly military pressing and power cleaning.
 However, every workout you’ll be squatting.

 Mark Rippetoe highly recommends that you perform the exercises in the following order: squatting, then an upper body movement, then a pulling movement.

 Monday: Workout A

 The following week, your schedule will look like this:

 Friday: Workout B

-You may have noticed that the Deadlift is only done for 1 work set.
-Deadlifts are the most taxing lift you can do, so doing multiple sets would not allow for most lifters to recover enough for the next workout in order to make progress.
-Also note that Power Cleans may be done for 5 sets of 3 reps if you prefer.
+You may have noticed that the deadlift is only done for 1 work set.
+Deadlifts are the most taxing lift you can do, so doing multiple sets would not allow for most lifters to recover enough for their next workout.
+Also, note that power cleans may be done for 5 sets of 3 reps if you prefer.
 However, all other lifts must be done as 3 sets of 5 reps.

 In just 3 short months, this lifter has put 180 pounds on his squat and 90 pounds on each other lift.
 Note that the deadlift is the fastest increasing lift and thus you may add 10 pounds per workout if you find this to be a comfortable rate.
 Do not push too fast though.
 Consider the analogy of the tortoise and the hare.
 Although the hare is fastest out of the gate, the tortoise wins in the end.
 Slow and steady wins the race.

 In conclusion, Starting Strength should be a top consideration for any lifter who’s relatively new to the sport and wants to get bigger and stronger.
-It’s worked for thousands of people and it’ll work for you too if you stick to it, pay your dues, and eat like there’s no tomorrow.
-If you have any questions you can leave them in the comments.
+It’s worked for thousands of people, and it’ll work for you too if you stick to it, pay your dues, and eat like there’s no tomorrow.
+If you have any questions, you can leave them in the comments.starting strength